pagekit/docs/developer-basics/packages.md

         // The name of the node route
         'name' => '@hello',

-        // Label to display in the backend
+        // Label to display in the admin panel
         'label' => 'Hello',

         // The controller for this node.
 Each controller action will be mounted